 Unless someone has been living in a dark cave for the last 6 months, Louisiana’s budget crisis should be old news; reduced state revenues due to lower oil/gas prices and layoffs in the oil patch have certainly contributed to more concerns than happiness over lower gas prices at the pump.
 Suddenly state legislators are NOT having fun being public officials and the upcoming legislative session is something to be dreaded versus the usual Baton Rouge party at taxpayers expense.
 To date all the headlines deal with what state agencies will be slashed and how much-but no ideas on more revenues since presidential hopeful Governor Jindal has adamantly said ‘NO” to any new taxes.

 No one can question the fact that Louisiana needs new sources of revenues in a big way; one quick way to increase state revenue coffers and decrease state and local expenditures is to legalize marijuana.
 YES, legalize marijuana.
-Its really a no brainer to those who follow what other states are doing and keep up with the heavy load marijuana arrests, trials and convictions place on law enforcement and the criminal justice system.
+It’s really a no brainer to those who follow what other states are doing and keep up with the heavy load marijuana arrests, trials and convictions place on law enforcement and the criminal justice system.
+One only needs to visit the website to find more information about the same.

 Louisiana law provides that simple possession, first offense, is a misdemeanor—provided the quantity is an ounce or less.
 Many offenders qualify for a drug diversion program and it completed, the charge is dropped.
 In the alternate an offender can be fined a maximum of $500, imprisoned for 6 months or both.
 If placed on probation, the minimum conditions are participation in a court-approved substance abuse program and 4 eight-hour days of community service.
 Conviction of a second offense of possession is a felony and it carries a maximum fine of $2000 and jail time up to 5 years.